-Of course, some feelings of sadness, anger, resentment, and pain may linger on for a while longer, but typically you’re able to see past your heartache and into what else life has to offer within 3 months of a relationship ending.
+Of course, some feelings of sadness, anger, resentment, and pain may linger on for a while longer.
+But typically, you’re able to see past your heartache and into what else life has to offer within three months of a relationship ending.

 Why is it, then, that our first love seems to hold on for longer?

 While research on this specific topic is quite thin, we can speculate the real reason by looking at what we know about what our brains experience when we fall in love.
 The first time you fell in love, your brain experienced all the things mentioned above (increases in positive hormones, decreases in negative hormones).